Daegu–Gyeongbuk Free Economic Zone: Pohang Fusion Tech District

-Pohang is located in the center of Korea’s East Coast Energy Cluster which stretches from Uljin to Gyeongju.
-Within this cluster, the nation’s largest wind power and nuclear complexes operate.
-This area is also known for having some of the nation’s best research institutes.
+Pohang is located in the center of South Korea's East Coast Energy Cluster, which stretches from Uljin to Gyeongju.
+Within this cluster, the nation's largest wind power and nuclear complexes operate.
+This area is also known for having some of the nation's best research institutes.
 Pohang Fusion Tech District will house Fuel Cell research and production, Wind Power, R&D institutes and Enterprises.
 In addition, the Korea's only accelerator laboratory (PAL) is located nearby at POSTECH.